 To find out more on the Case for Change, download the report, templates and case studies below.

 We have eight great videos to help you and your organisation follow through on the key steps to improve gender diversity.
 Each video also has an information sheet that you can download to get you started.

-The State Government last year announced that it would support WA’s sport and recreation industry in its efforts to increase gender diversity, particularly with regards to women in leadership positions.
+The State Government supports WA’s sport and recreation industry in its efforts to increase gender diversity, particularly with regards to women in leadership positions.

 The Women in Leadership target is for boards to consist of 50 per cent female directors.
 For boards with an uneven number of director positions, the final position can be male or female.